-Promoting adoption of broadband in low-income communities in Connecticut
+Promoting adoption of broadband in low-income communities

-Despite high levels of subscribership and the continuous development of the extensive broadband infrastructure by Connecticut's cable companies and their competitors, the adoption of broadband remains an important public policy and economic development goal.
+Despite high levels of subscribership and the continuous development of the extensive broadband infrastructure by New England's cable companies and their competitors, in New England, the adoption of broadband remains an important public policy and economic development goal.
 National policy focus has been given to ensuring that all residents are able to access the economic and social benefits of broadband connectivity, particularly underserved groups like the economically disadvantaged and the elderly.
-In service of this broader effort, in April 2010, Connecticut companies Cablevision, Charter, Comcast and Cox joined other national cable providers as part of One Economy's5 Digital Adoption Coalition.
-The coalition is a publicprivate collaborative effort to bring broadband to low-income families across the United States.
+In service of this broader effort, in April 2010, New England companies Cablevision, Charter, Comcast, Cox and Time Warner Cable joined other national cable providers as part of One Economy's6 Digital Adoption Coalition.
+The coalition is a public-private collaborative effort to bring broadband to low-income families across the United States.
 As the largest provider in New England, Comcast already supports several sustainable adoption programs.
-In Hartford, Connecticut, the Comcast Digital Connectors Program provides digital literacy training to high school students, who in turn train others in their communities.
+In Springfield, Massachusetts; Hartford, Connecticut; and Burlington, Vermont, the Comcast Digital Connectors Program provides digital literacy training to high school students, who in turn train others in their communities.
+Comcast is also providing low-cost, at-home Internet services for the City of Boston's Technology Goes Home initiative, a school-based, family broadband education program that will also provide training and netbooks to 5,800 families.
 Additionally, Comcast has established Internet EssentialsSM from Comcast to boost the number of low-income students using broadband in Comcast service areas.
 This national program will work with local school districts to offer low-income families high-speed Internet service for \$9.95 per month, computer equipment for less than \$150 and access to basic digital literacy training.